-There are 31 conservation areas; areas of special architectural or historic interest, the character of which it is desirable to preserve and enhance, 868 listed buildings, 100 scheduled ancient monuments and many sites where there may be archaeological remains in Flintshire.
+There are 32 conservation areas; areas of special architectural or historic interest, the character of which it is desirable to preserve and enhance, 1032 listed buildings, 133 scheduled ancient monuments and many sites where there may be archaeological remains and 1 Landscape of Outstanding Historical Interest in Flintshire.

-7.10 What types of Contamination may be found?
+7.10 | What types of Contamination may be found?